djaus2/ArduinoSerailPnPExample/README.md

 **This is a work in progress**
 The overall aim here is to implement a PnP component that handles the [Grove Beginner Kit for Arduino](https://wiki.seeedstudio.com/Grove-Beginner-Kit-For-Arduino) functionality.

-- Implements temeperature measurement with Grove BME280 Sensor.
+- Implements temperature measurement with Grove BME280 Sensor.
 - Implements some properties and commands but can't get these to work from Azure IoT Explorer.

 # Config